Coarse-to-Real: Generative Rendering for Populated Dynamic Scenes: Related Works

 \subsection{Video and World Models}

 Recent advances in text-to-video \cite{ho2022video,chen2023videocrafter1,yang2025cogvideox,ruan2022mmdiffusion,wan2025wanopenadvancedlargescale,singer2023makeavideo} and image-to-video \cite{esser2023structure,chen2023mcdiff} generation offer a compelling alternative by synthesizing realistic imagery directly from data.
 However, existing generative video models struggle to reliably produce scenes with multiple interacting humans, long-term temporal consistency, or coherent camera motion.
-In Figure~\ref{fig:defaults} in the appendix, SORA and WAN 2.1~\cite{wan2025wanopenadvancedlargescale} show limited controllability over human motion and camera trajectories, and tend to generate similar viewing angles across populated urban scenes.
+In Figure~\ref{fig:defaults} in the Appendix Section~\ref{app:existing_models}, SORA and WAN 2.1~\cite{wan2025wanopenadvancedlargescale} show limited controllability over human motion and camera trajectories, and tend to generate similar viewing angles across populated urban scenes.
 Moreover, purely text-based control is insufficient for precisely specifying scene structure, camera trajectories, and crowd dynamics, while image-conditioned approaches inherit the limitations of the input frame and offer limited control over motion and layout.
 As a result, current video generation systems fall short as practical tools for authoring structured, dynamic urban scenes.

-To provide the structural grounding required for such urban scenes, a parallel line of research has emerged concision on world models.
+To provide the structural grounding required for such urban scenes, a parallel line of research has emerged around world models.
 Unlike purely pixel-based generators, these models aim to leverage explicit 3D priors~\cite{kerbl20233d,wang2024dust3r} to build consistent traversable scenes.
 For instance, WorldGen~\cite{wang2025worldgentexttraversableinteractive} utilizes procedural generation to ensure global layout stability and precise camera control.
 However, while these models excel at maintaining static structure, they often struggle to capture the vivid, stochastic dynamics of populated urban crowds.

 Unlike these approaches, \papernameabbr\ does not attempt to reconstruct a 3D world or rely on purely procedural logic.
-Instead, we leverage coarse 3D simulations as structural proxies, formulating the computationally expensive task of rendering procedure to generate photorealistic textures, physically plausible lighting, and fine-grained crowd dynamics.
+Instead, we use coarse 3D simulations as structural proxies and delegate the computationally expensive rendering of photorealistic textures, lighting, and fine-grained crowd dynamics to a learned generative model.
 This hybrid formulation allows \papernameabbr\ to bypass the "sim-to-real" gap that persists in traditional CG and the lack of structural control in monolithic video models.